keras-team/keras-io/examples/vision/md/zero_dce.md

 We compare the test images from LOLDataset enhanced by MIRNet with images enhanced via the `PIL.ImageOps.autocontrast()` function.

+You can use the trained model hosted on [Hugging Face Hub](https://huggingface.co/keras-io/low-light-image-enhancement) and try the demo on [Hugging Face Spaces](https://huggingface.co/spaces/keras-io/low-light-image-enhancement).

 ```python
 for val_image_file in test_low_light_images: